jankal13/jankal13.github.io/RESUME.md

 # Dr. Jan Kalbantner
-Senior Manager | Enable businesses to secure their data
+Senior Manager @ Capgemini Invent | Enable businesses to secure their data and their customers' data

 [cv@kalbantner.de](mailto:cv@kalbantner.de) | [kalbantner.com](https://www.kalbantner.com) | [linkedin.com/in/jankalbantner](https://www.linkedin.com/in/jankalbantner/)

 ### About me
-Senior manager with a decade of experience in cybersecurity and privacy, specializing in securing infrastructures, developing resilient security strategies, and leading global interdisciplinary teams.
+Senior manager with over a decade experience in cybersecurity and data privacy, specializing in securing infrastructures, developing resilient security strategies, and leading global interdisciplinary teams.
 Proven track record in compliance with international standards and implementing advanced tools for infrastructure and application security.
-Experienced in different roles with a history of success in research, project management, and technological innovation across various industries including academia, manufacturing, financial services, consulting, and automobile.
+Experienced in different roles with a history of success in research, project management, and technological innovation across various industries including critical infrastructure research, manufacturing, financial services, professional services, and automotive.
 Passionate about new technologies and enabling businesses globally.

 ### Work Experience

+#### Senior Manager, Capgemini Invent
+Germany | Remote
+*September 2025 - Present*

 #### Senior Information Security Manager, Porsche
 Stuttgart, Germany | Hybrid
-*June 2024 - Present*
+*June 2024 - August 2025*

 + Directed global cybersecurity operations, achieving a 30% reduction in security incidents within 6 months by implementing application security (SSDLC), endpoint security and infrastructure security.
 + Led a team of 7 external team members, managing a budget of 1.7 million EUR, and enhancing overall efficiency by 20% through interdisciplinary projects on AI/ML, cryptography, ICT & OT security, and cloud security.